Spanish Sentence Structure

 El jardínse vefantástico

-An interrogative sentence in Spanish is formed by following the same basic structure as an affirmative sentence but using a questioning tone and adding two questions marks, one at the beginning and one at the end.
+An interrogative sentence (a question) in Spanish follows the same basic word order as an affirmative sentence, but it is indicated by a questioning tone and, critically, by the use of two question marks: one at the beginning and one at the end.

-• ¿Mi abuela olvidó las llaves en la casa? – My grandmother forgot the keys at the house?
+• ¿Mi abuela olvidó las llaves en la casa? – Did my grandmother forget the keys at the house?

-Negative sentences in Spanish are formed by adding the word “no” before the verb in an affirmative sentence.
-Here’s how to form a negative sentence:
+Negative sentences in Spanish are formed by simply adding the word “no” directly before the verb in an affirmative sentence.
+The structure is: Subject + no + Verb + Complement.

 • Nicolas no entiende la información. – Nicolas doesn’t understand the information.